 There are many different ways to get your voice heard in Central Student Government at the University of Michigan.
 Formal elections for Assembly Representatives takes place in both the Fall and Winter semester with the elections of President and Vice President taking place in Winter Semester.
 Even outside election season, there are still many ways to get involved!

-- Join an Executive Commission or Task Force: Every year, the CSG President establishes executive commissions and task forces to address student issues on our campus.
+Every year the Central Student Government establishes executive commissions and task forces to address student issues on campus.
 Commissions are a great way to focus on a specific policy area and to experience the policy formulation process at the University of Michigan.
 Time commitment will vary by commission / task force.
 Applications will be available soon, check back for more information.

-If you are passionate about a particular issue, work with the Assembly to have your voice be heard through:
+If you are passionate about a particular issue, work with the Assembly to have your voice heard.

 - Community Concerns – Assembly meetings take place on Tuesday nights during Fall and Winter semester, this is an excellent place to voice their opinions during Community Concerns.
 Sign up for a slot online and talk directly to the CSG executive team and the Assembly at the meeting.

 - Writing a resolution – Is there something you’d like to see addressed on campus?
 Work with your CSG Representatives to craft a resolution to start the conversation.
 Community Concerns is a great place to start!

 If you are looking for other ways to get involved, or you are just not sure of where you might want to help, email firstname.lastname@example.org and we’ll help you find your place in Central Student Government.